Flexibility is key to human intelligence – the framestorm method grows this ability

 A new theory, published in the journal Trends in Cognitive Sciences, suggests that flexibility is key to human intelligence.
 University of Illinois psychology professor Aron Barbey says that the brain’s dynamic properties are the best predictors of intelligence in the human brain.
-It points the importance of how the brain is wired and how that wiring shifts in response to changing intellectual demands.
+It points to the importance of how the brain is wired and how that wiring shifts in response to changing intellectual demands.

 For me, having created the brain-based reframing method called Framestorm – which powerfully pushes cognitive flexibility to new levels – this research is highly interesting.
-Generally, it is a recognised that cognitive flexibility is among the most wanted human abilities in the 21st century, but Barbey’s research makes the case that it is indeed innate to (the development of) human intelligence.
+Generally, it is a recognised that cognitive flexibility is among the most wanted human abilities in the 21st century, but Barbey’s research makes the case that it is indeed innate to (the development of) human intelligence

 Barbey distinguishes between “crystallized intelligence” which involves robust connections (often-used pathways in the brain) and “fluid intelligence” which involves “weaker, more transient pathways and connections that are formed when the brain tackles unique or unusual problems”.